Syex/flykaw/README.md

 flykaw is **a** **w**rapper **f**or **y**our **K**otlin **l**ogger, in short *awfykl* or as an anagram _flykaw_.

+Mostly a playground repository for Kotlin Multiplatform Mobile (KMM) libraries for me, use cases for this should be very rare.

 ## Why?
 Imagine you're using [Timber](https://github.com/JakeWharton/timber) and have Timber calls in all your code: